Yvangelion/EmailReminderTool/README.md

 ## Stages

-STAGE 1 : Configure Simple Email service
+1. **STAGE 1**: Configure Simple Email Service (SES)
-STAGE 2 : Add a email lambda function to use SES to send emails for the serverless application STAGE 3 : Implement and configure the state machine, the core of the application STAGE 4 : Implement the API Gateway, API and supporting lambda function STAGE 5 : Implement the static frontend application and test functionality
+2. **STAGE 2**: Add an email Lambda function to use SES to send emails for the serverless application
+3. **STAGE 3**: Implement and configure the state machine, the core of the application
+4. **STAGE 4**: Implement the API Gateway, API, and supporting Lambda functions
+5. **STAGE 5**: Implement the static frontend application and test functionality

 ## Services